gauravacad/VSD-NGSPICE-WEEK/Part-1: MOSFET Behavior & Id vs. Vds Characteristics/readme.md

 ### Thershold voltage
 - We first ground all the terminals and what we extract are PN juncition behaviour back to back connected
 - Nothing is `ON`, Channel has high resistance , no conduction and this is called Source

+ **Screenshot:** The Basic NMos strucutre and PMos is just invert of it.

 <img width="570" height="350" alt="image" src="https://github.com/user-attachments/assets/51471fcc-5d9c-40d6-8300-d7d3d24932d3" />